wangziqi2013/wangziqi2013.github.io/_posts/2018-03-21-Analyzing-OCC-Anomalies-and-Solutions.markdown

 sample the timestamp again.
 If two timestamps disagree, or if the data item is locked in the second sample, then either a commit happened between the two samples, or a transaction started committing before the second sample and has not finished.
 In both cases, the read phase potentially overlaps with the write phase of another transaction, and the current transaction must abort.
-Otherwise, the read opreation is atomic w.r.t concurrent writes, and the wt is consistent with the read value.
+Otherwise, the read opreation is atomic w.r.t concurrent writes, and the wt obtained by the two samples is consistent with the read value.
 Only the wt is saved for validation.
 Since wt is usually just an integer, when the granularity is large, it costs less to save wt instead of the value of data items.
 On transaction commit, the write set is locked as usual.
 Instead of validating values of data items, the validation process re-reads the wt of each data item in the read set.